Common brushtail possum: Reproduction and life history

 Female young have a higher survival rate than their male counterparts due to establishing their home ranges closer to their mothers, while males travel farther in search of new nesting sites, encountering established territories from which they may be forcibly ejected.
 In New Zealand's Ōrongorongo population, female young have been found to continue to associate with their mothers after weaning, and some inherit the prime den sites.
 A possible competition exists between mothers and daughters for dens, and daughters may be excluded from a den occupied by the mother.
 In forests with shortages of den sites, females apparently produce more sons, which do not compete directly for den sites, while in forests with plentiful den sites, female young are greater in number.

 Relationship with humans

 The common brushtail possum is considered a pest in some areas, as it is known to cause damage to pine plantations, regenerative forest, flowers, fruit trees, and buildings.
 Like other possums, it is rather tolerant of humans and can sometimes be hand fed, although it is not encouraged, as their claws are quite sharp and can cause infection or disease to humans if scratched.
-It is a traditional food source for some indigenous Australians.
+It is a traditional food source for some Indigenous Australian groups.

 Australia

-Its fur has been considered valuable and has been harvested.
-Although once hunted extensively for its fur in Australia, the common brushtail possum is now protected in mainland states, but it has only been partially protected in Tasmania, where an annual hunting season is used.
-In addition, Tasmania gives crop-protection permits to landowners whose property has been damaged.
+Although once hunted extensively for its fur, the common brushtail possum is largely protected throughout Australia.
+Tasmania gives crop-protection permits to landowners whose property has been damaged.